Stromquist moving-knives procedure

 The Stromquist moving-knives procedure is a procedure for envy-free cake-cutting among three players.
 It is named after Walter Stromquist who presented it in 1980.

 This procedure was the first envy-free moving knife procedure devised for three players.
 It requires four knives but only two cuts, so each player receives a single connected piece.
 There is no natural generalization to more than three players which divides the cake without extra cuts.
 The resulting partition is not necessarily efficient.

+Stromquist procedure

+Simpler version

+In a simpler version of the problem, a division is regarded as "fair" if all people ("players") are satisfied that each has received at least 1/ n (here n = 3) of the cake.
+For this version, there is a simple and practical solution, attributed by Steinhaus to Banach and Knaster.

-Procedure
+Procedure for ther simpler version

 A referee moves a sword from left to right over the cake, hypothetically dividing it into small left piece and a large right piece.
 Each player moves a knife over the right piece, always keeping it parallel to the sword.
 The players must move their knives in a continuous manner, without making any "jumps".
 When any player shouts "cut", the cake is cut by the sword and by whichever of the players' knives happens to be the central one of the three (that is, the second in order from the sword).
 Then the cake is divided in the following way: